andrew-young/tqsort/README.md

 Like Quadsort it merges 4 runs at a time.
 It merges 4 consecutive runs when run1 < 2 * run4. where run4 is the last run on the stack.

+*Sorted % - array is sorted than each element has a percent chance of being changed to a random value.
+Sortedness 0% is 100% random.
 Integers
 ---------------
 arraysize = 10000000, number of arrays = 1, Time in seconds